unicode-org/cldr/docs/ldml/tr35-personNames.md

 ## 6 <a name="formatting-process" href="#formatting-process">Formatting Process</a>

 The patterns are in personName elements, which are themselves in a personNames container element.
-The following describes how these patterns are chosen.
-If the name locale is different than the formatting locale, then additional processing needs to take place: see [Handling foreign names](#handling-foreign-names).
+The following describes how the the formatter's locale interacts with the personName's locale, how the name patterns are chosen, and how they are processed.

 The details of the XML structure behind the data referenced here are in [XML Structure](#xml-structure).

+The formatting process may be refined in the future.
+In particular, additional data may be added to allow further customization.

 ### 6.1 <a name="derive-the-name-locale" href="#derive-the-name-locale">Derive the name locale</a>

-Create a **full name locale** as follows.

-1. First, let the **full formatting locale** be the fully-fleshed-out formatting locale using likely subtags.
-2. If there is a name locale available via the PersonName data interface, obtain the full name locale from the name locale using likely subtags.
-Thus de ⇒ de_Latn_DE.
-3. Otherwise the full name locale is created based on the characters in the name and the full formatting locale, as follows:
-    1. Find the predominant script for the name in the following way.
+Construct the **name script** in the following way.
+1. Iterate through the characters of the surname, then through the given name.
-        1. For each character in the given and surname, find the script(s) of the character using the Script_Extensions property.
+    1. Find the script of that character using the Script property.
-        2. For each of those scripts, increment a counter for that script, and record the position of the first character encountered in that script.
-    2. The predominant script is the script with the highest counter value.
+    2. If the script is not Common, Inherited, nor Unknown, return that script as the **name script**
-        1. In the rare case that there are multiple counters with the highest counter value, take the one with the lowest first position.
-        2. In the even rarer case that there is still more than one, use the script whose script code is alphabetically lowest.
-(These two steps are simply to guarantee a determinant result.)
-    3. If the predominant script is the same as the script of the full formatting locale, then let the full name locale be the full formatting locale.
+2. If nothing is found during the iteration, return Zzzz (Unknown Script)

+Construct the **name base language** in the following way.
+1. If the PersonName object can provide a name locale, return its language.
-    4. Otherwise, find the likely locale for the predominant script, as specified by the likely subtags.
-(This will add a language and region.)
-Let the full name locale be that likely locale.
+2. Otherwise, find the maximal likely locale for the name script, using Likely Subtags, and return its base language (first subtag).

-In all steps below, the "name locale" is the full name locale.
+Construct the **name locale** in the following way:
+1. If the PersonName object can provide a name locale, return a locale formed from it by replacing its script by the name script.
+2. Otherwise, return the locale formed from the name base langauge plus name script.

 ### 6.2 <a name="derive-the-formatting-locale" href="#derive-the-formatting-locale">Derive the formatting locale</a>

-If the full name locale is different from the full formatting locale, and the predominant script of the name is different from the script of the formatting locale, then let the full formatting locale be the full name locale.
+Let the **full formatting locale** be the maximal likely locale for the formatter's locale, using Likely Subtags.
+The **formatting base language** is the base language (first subtag) of the full formatting locale, and the **formatting script** is the script code of the full formatting locale.

-In all steps below, the "formatting locale" is the full formatting locale.
+#### 6.2.1 <a name="switch-formatting-locales" href="#switch-formatting-locales">Switch the formatting locale if necessary</a>

+A few script values represent a set of scripts, such as Jpan = {Hani, Kana, Hira}.
+Two script codes are said to _match_ when they are either identical, or one represents a set which contains the other, or they both represent sets which intersect.
+For example, Hani and Jpan match, because {Hani, Kana, Hira} contains Hani.

+If the name script doesn't match the formatting script, then the name is formatted with the name locale, not the originally requested formatting locale.
+For example, when a Hindi formatter (hi-Deva) is called upon to format a name with the Ukrainian (Cyrillic) locale (uk-Cyrl), under the covers a Ukrainian (Cyrillic) formatter should be instantiated and used to format that name.

 ### 6.3 <a name="derive-the-name-order" href="#derive-the-name-order">Derive the name order</a>

 A PersonName object’s fields are used to derive an order, as follows:

+1. If the calling API requests sorting order, that is used.
-1. If the PersonName object to be formatted has a `preferredOrder` field, then return that field’s value
+2. Otherwise, if the PersonName object to be formatted has a `preferredOrder` field, then return that field’s value
-2. Otherwise use the nameOrderLocales elements to find the most best match for the full name locale, as follows.
+2. Otherwise, use the nameOrderLocales elements to find the most best match for the name locale, as follows.
-    1. For each locale L1 in the parent locale lookup chain* for the full name locale, do the following
+    1. For each locale L1 in the parent locale lookup chain* for the name locale, do the following
         1. Create a locale L2 by replacing the language subtag by 'und'.
 (Eg, 'de_DE' ⇒ 'und_DE')
         2. For each locale L in {L1, L2}, do the following
              1. If there is a precise match among the givenFirst nameOrderLocales for L, then let the nameOrder be givenFirst, and stop.